dmnlfrkn/dmnlfrkn/README.md

         - Linux
         - Network
         - Ansible
-        - necessary tools and languages for DevOps. 🔧
+        - necessary tools and languages for DevOps. 🔧 -->

+   - 🔭 I’m currently working on Python and AI.
+   - ☊  I take some class and courses about Python and AI tools.
+   - ☊  I keep learning Python with Gui tools to improve  my own. 🔧
+   - 🖊 I try to learn:
+        - Machine Learning
+        - Deep Learning 🔧

 - 💻 I am interested in Java and Spring Frmework.
    - ☕ I keep learning and making some projects about Spring. 🔧
-   - 🖊 I try to learn Design Pattern and Algorithm for Backend Development.
+   - 🖊 I try to learn Micro Service Architecture and Algorithm for Backend Development.
+   - 🖊 I keep learning Docker and Kubernetes.
 - ☊  I took/take some class and courses about fullstack development. ✔️
   - ⚛️ I tried to write some codes about React.js. ✔️